Skip to Content

 2. Add your onions to the pan; stir to coat.

-3. Check on your onions every 10 minutes or so and give them a stir; lower the heat if you need to.
+3. Check on your onions every 10 minutes or so and give them a stir; lower the heat to medium / medium low as you cook so you don't burn your onions.

 4. At around 50 minutes, add 1/4 cup of balsamic vinegar.
 Continue to stir the onions for a few more minutes.